 Complete Guide to WooCommerce Product Restrictions, Dependencies & Linked Products

-People using our WooCommerce Product Table plugin often ask how to add extra restrictions or dependencies to control what their customers can and can’t buy.
+People using our WooCommerce Product Table and WooCommerce Quick View Pro plugins often ask how to add extra restrictions or dependencies to control what their customers can and can’t buy.
 They want to restrict how many products their customers can buy; restrict quantities; or make products dependent on each other so that you can’t buy one without the other.
 Others want to group products in specific ways, simplifying the buying process.

-There are lots of plugins that you can use to add WooCommerce product restrictions to your product list view or one-page order form.
+There are lots of plugins that you can use to add WooCommerce product restrictions to your one-page order form or quick view lightboxes.
 I’ll tell you about them all so that you can choose the right ones for your store.

 WooCommerce Force Sells

 What it does: The official WooCommerce Force Sells extension automatically adds a product to the cart when the customer adds a specific product to their cart.
 The cost of the hamper will be whatever you have set as the price in WooCommerce.